Minnesota Timberwolves: Logos and uniforms

 As part of the NBA's 75th anniversary, the Timberwolves' "City" uniform in the 2021–22 season mixed various elements from the franchise's previous uniforms.
 The royal blue base recalled the original 1989–1996 uniforms.
 The tree accents and lettering visually honored the 1996–2008 uniforms.
 The dark blue accents were inspired by the 2017–18 "City" uniforms.
 The original 1989–1996 logo was placed on the right leg, while the current logo was affixed on the left leg.

-Beginning with the 2022–23 season, the Timberwolves unveiled a new "Statement" uniform, relegating neon green to trim color and featured a dark grey base.
-The full name "Timberwolves" was featured in front along with green-trimmed grey numbers.
+Beginning with the 2022–23 season, the Timberwolves unveiled a new "Statement" uniform, relegating neon green to trim color and featured a dark gray base.
+The full name "Timberwolves" was featured in front along with green-trimmed gray numbers.
 Also during the season, a new "City" uniform was unveiled, featuring a white base, black letters and stripes, and rainbow palette to represent Minnesota's colorful community.

+The "City" uniform in the 2023–24 season featured a mostly blue base with white lake water gradients; the design represented the fun summertime activities of Minnesota's citizens, from camping to fishing and swimming.
+A special alternate court for the 2023 NBA in-season tournament was also unveiled to go with this uniform, featuring a light blue base with a lakewater blue strip in the middle.
+Also for the season, the Timberwolves brought back the original 1989–1996 white uniform for its "Classic" edition, this to celebrate the franchise's 35th season.
+This was paired with a modernized version of the original court used at the Target Center.

+The 2024–25 "City" uniform served as the inverse of last season's "City" uniform, this time with a mostly white base, ice blue gradients and black accents.
+The design was meant to capture Minnesota's winter landscape, with white and ice blue gradients representing the state's frozen lakes during winter.

+The Timberwolves brought back the 1997–2008 black uniform as a "Classic" uniform.
+Unlike in 2018–19, the last time the team wore said uniform, it would be paired with an updated version of the maple parquet court the team used from 1996 to 2008.